rust-lang/highfive/README.md

 If PRs should be filed against a branch other than `master`, specify the correct destination in the `expected_branch` field.
-If `expected_branch` is left out, highfive will assume that PRs should be filed against `master` and post a warning if they're against some other branch.
+If `expected_branch` is left out, highfive will assume that PRs should be filed against `master`.
+The bot posts a warning on any PR that targets an unexpected branch.

 [rustcontrib]: https://github.com/rust-lang/rust/blob/master/CONTRIBUTING.md